 • Designate the approximate dates on which the funding is expected to be deposited into the appropriate account or fund.

-As of June 30, 2021, the City's Fire DIF Fund reports funds held past the fifth year of first deposit, therefore, the City is reporting the following findings relating to the Fire DIF Fund:
+As of June 30, 2022, the City does not report any DIF Funds held past the fifth year of first deposit.